-Topics studied by PhD candidates at the SRU are itemised on subsequent web pages, but regional studies have focused on topics in Tanzania, Kenya, Nigeria, Zambia, New Zealand, Tonga, Fiji, French Polynesia, Papua New Guinea, West Papua, Mariana Islands, Australia, Hawaii, Canada, USA, Antilles, Mesoamerica and Peru.
+Subjects studied by PhD candidates at the SRU have included topics focusing on Tanzania, Kenya, Nigeria, Zambia, New Zealand, Tonga, Fiji, French Polynesia, Papua New Guinea, West Papua, Mariana Islands, Australia, Hawaii, Canada, USA, Antilles, Mesoamerica and Peru.

 Doctoral students have gone on to careers in higher education, research institutions and museums, including several national museums.
 Potential doctoral candidates are encouraged to contact the SRU Admissions Secretary or any member of faculty to discuss their project at the earliest opportunity.

 To help foster study and research in the arts of Africa, Oceania and the Americas, the Sainsbury Research Unit offers funding support for doctoral students.
 An endowment from the Robert and Lisa Sainsbury Art Trust, made in 1986, partly funds the Research Unit and includes provision for PhD scholarships.

 SRU PhD Scholarships.